simonmichael/hledger/site/faq.md

   seen.
 Ledger uses D only for commodity display settings and for the entry command.

-- hledger generates a description for timeclock sessions, instead of taking it from the clock-out entry

-- hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), which Ledger's does.
+- hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), as Ledger's does.

-- hledger's include directive works only in journal files, and currently can only include journal files, not eg timeclock or CSV files

 - when checking [balance assertions](manual.html#balance-assertions)
   hledger sorts the account's postings first by date and then (for postings with the same date) by parse order.
-Ledger goes strictly by parse order.
+Ledger checks assertions in parse order, ignoring dates.

 - Ledger allows amounts to have a fixed lot price (the {} syntax ?) and a regular price in any order (and uses whichever appears first). hledger requires the fixed lot price to come last (and ignores it).

+- hledger uses --ignore-assertions/-I to disable balance assertions.
+  Ledger uses --permissive, and -I means something else (--prices).

 ### Future ?